aardappel/lobster/lobster/docs/source/language_reference.md

 a, b := m()
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-All return statements for any function must all return the same amount of return
+All return statements for any function must all return the same number of return
 values.

 When `m` returns multiple values, they get assigned to each variable in turn (if